Dying flowers blue with fountain pen ink is mesmerizing...

 Modern Silicone

-Because the silicone stretches 3, 5, 10 times its size detailed adjustments to nib direction, length and air flow are possible.
-Cleaning also became easier, thanks to the stretchiness.
-Insert a toothpick into the unit, stretch it open, jostle in a bowl of water and flush under running water.
+Because silicone stretches 3–10 times its size, detailed adjustments to nib direction, length, and airflow are possible.
+Cleaning is also easier thanks to its stretchiness.
+Insert a toothpick into the unit, stretch it open, and flush it in a bowl of water or under running water.

 ++++++++++++++++++++++